redhat-ai-edge-pins-demo/redhat-ai-edge-pins-demo.github.io/_deployments/devspaces_configuration.markdown

 ---
 # This is the Front Matter section where you can set variables used by Jekyll
 layout: post
-title: "Deploy Application on Microshift"
+title: "Configure DevSpaces for Ansible Automation Platform Configuration"
 description: "Revolutionizing Nut Quality Control with Edge Computer Vision using YOLO V5 and Microshift"
 image: /path/to/hero-image.jpg  # Path to a hero image (optional)
 ---